 Together with $\sum_{w \in \{1,\ldots,Q\}} f(w \,|\, \widetilde y_1 ) = 1$, this gives

 which is what we wanted to show. \end{proof}

-The following lemma is similar to Lemma~\ref{lemma:MASTER} above, but the random variables $ \widetilde Y_1, \widetilde Y_2, \widetilde Y_3 $ and their distributional assumptions are different now, and the lemma should be understood independently from any notation established above.
+The following lemma is similar to Lemma~\ref{lemma:MASTER} above, but the random variables $\widetilde Y_1,\widetilde Y_2,\widetilde Y_3$ and their distributional assumptions are now different, and the lemma should be understood independently from any notation established above.